fahad7252/FamilyTree/README.md

 Overview - Its a family member information and building your own family tree with memories web app,

-Features- its a crud app you can create edit update and delete your member tree drag and drop them also post memories
+Features- its a MernStack full crud app you can create edit update and delete your  FamilyTree drag and drop them also post memories
 future updates - adding pictures and videos also add pictures of members in the members details page , adding connection lines between member cards, Website to the app - https://familytre-998cac520a22.herokuapp.com/